 SCRIM® reaches gold standard

-The Company employs 150 people and also has offices in New Zealand, where it has been the primary provider of surveying services to the New Zealand government for more than two decades.
+The Company employs 150 people and also has offices in New Zealand, where it has been the primary provider of road surveying services to the New Zealand government for more than two decades.
 Two SCRIM machines are based in New Zealand and have helped deliver reductions in skid related fatalities of up to 40%, as well as a cost/benefit return of 35 to one.

 The Company chairman, John Gardiner, son of the founder, says several attempts have been made to copy SCRIM, but there’s only one original.